 Anthem claims that there is no evidence that banking, credit card, or medical information have been compromised.
-However, Fred Cate, a cybersecurity expert, has cautioned that company officials might not know the scope of the attack at this point because it is quite early in the investigation.
 The New York Times has reported that according to Katherine Keefe, the global focus leader for breach response services at Beazley, stolen medical information can be sold on the street for ten times the value of a credit card number.

 Reports indicate that Anthem’s database was open to hackers for over a month.
 Anthem first detected the data breach on January 27, 2015, according to an internal memorandum sent by Anthem to its employees, which is available on CSO Online’s Top Security News blog.
 An Anthem database administrator discovered a data query running using the administrator’s own logon information.
 Because he had not initiated the query, he stopped it, and informed the Information Security department.
 Anthem then discovered that the logon information for additional database administrators had been compromised.
 On January 29, Anthem officially determined that they were the victim of a cyber-attack and alerted government officials.
 This memorandum also states that the unauthorized activity began on December 10, 2014.